Skip to main content

 The presidential candidate also doesn't seem to understand how the debt ceiling works.

-The debt ceiling allows the government to borrow money in order to “fund obligations already legislated by Congress.”
+The debt ceiling allows the government to borrow money in order to “fund obligations already legislated by Congress(link is external).”
 Without doing so, the U.S. is at risk of default.

 While Carson is quite sure that his policies will balance the budget "just like that" and foreclose any need to raise the debt ceiling, his plan would, if anything, lead to a huge increase in the deficit while at the same time risking a financial crisis.